alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-29-ruling-on-following-malik-in-religious-rulings.md

 hijri: Muharram 10, 1442 AH
 category: [madhabs]
 lang: en
-excerpt: "Imam Malik is one of the Imams in religious knowledge, but at the same time he is a human who sometimes errs and at other times is correct, and his words may be accepted or rejected."
+summary: "Imam Malik is one of the Imams in religious knowledge, but at the same time he is a human who sometimes errs and at other times is correct, and his words may be accepted or rejected."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz